vtexdocs/help-center-content/docs/announcements/en/received-skus-bulk-approval.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: received-skus-bulk-approval
 legacySlug: received-skus-bulk-approval
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now you can select up to 25 SKUs in bulk on the Received SKUs dashboard.
-We also created a new API for that.
+announcementSynopsisEN: 'Now you can select up to 25 SKUs in bulk on the Received SKUs dashboard.
+We also created a new API for that. '
 ---

 Marketplaces manage their sellers' products from the [Received SKUs](https://help.vtex.com/pt/tutorial/sugerindo-e-aprovando-skus--tutorials_396) dashboard, where you can review and approve products sent by sellers.
 On the dashboard, you can bulk select SKUs, approving, or rejecting items all at once.